sourcebots/docs/index.md

 ## Cameras (Vision Boards)

-As always, a dictionairy of the avaliable cameras is obtained, then an inidivual camera is obtained using the serial number, as follows:
+As always, a dictionary of the available cameras is obtained, then an individual camera is obtained using the serial number, as follows:
 ```python
 cameras = robot.cameras
 camera_one = cameras['camera']